Aggression: Situational factors

 There has been some links between those prone to violence and their alcohol use.
 Those who are prone to violence and use alcohol are more likely to carry out violent acts.
 Alcohol impairs judgment, making people much less cautious than they usually are (MacDonald et al. 1996).
 It also disrupts the way information is processed (Bushman 1993, 1997; Bushman & Cooper 1990).

+Recent research further demonstrates that in everyday situations, violations of social norms can be perceived as provocations that trigger aggression, which can have negative consequences for individuals and social coexistence.
+Based on the General Aggression Model (GAM), experimental evidence shows that physical provocation affects the internal state (cognition, arousal, and affect) of the provoked person and shapes their responses.
+The social status of the provocateur can play a moderating role in this process: a higher-status provocateur induces a more aggression-prone internal state, but the likelihood of verbal retaliation is less affected by internal state when provocation comes from high status.
+These dynamics, illustrate how intentional provocation reduces the probability of ignoring the incident and increases the likelihood of verbal or physical aggression, mediated by changes in the internal state.
+Overall, this mechanism highlights the importance of situational and social factors—such as status—in everyday aggression and its regulation.
+This also adds to the currently inconclusive evidence about the role of the social status on aggression and highlights to importance of further inquiry.

 Pain and discomfort also increase aggression.
 Even the simple act of placing one's hands in hot water can cause an aggressive response.
 Hot temperatures have been implicated as a factor in a number of studies.
 One study completed in the midst of the civil rights movement found that riots were more likely on hotter days than cooler ones (Carlsmith & Anderson 1979).
 Students were found to be more aggressive and irritable after taking a test in a hot classroom (Anderson et al. 1996, Rule, et al. 1987).
 Drivers in cars without air conditioning were also found to be more likely to honk their horns (Kenrick & MacFarlane 1986), which is used as a measure of aggression and has shown links to other factors such as generic symbols of aggression or the visibility of other drivers.